Jump the navigation

 A student examines a printed copy of the Four Phase Plan with an advisor from the Student Engagement Center.

-Whether you’re a first-year student or preparing to graduate, the Career and Community Engagement Center is here to guide you toward resources and experiences to craft your best life after Whitman!
-Use this Four-Phase Plan as a road map of sorts—adjusting it to meet your specifics needs, as you create your own unique Whitman story.
+Whether you’re a first-year student or preparing to graduate, the Career and Community Engagement Center is here to guide you toward resources, people and experiences to craft your best life now and after Whitman!
+Use this Four-Phase Plan as a road map of sorts—adjusting it to meet your specific needs as you create your own unique Whitman story.

-As you begin your story, set yourself up to access events, resources and programs that will help you learn more about opportunities for civic and professional growth.
+As you begin your story, set yourself up to work with the CCEC to access events, resources and programs that will help you learn more about opportunities for civic and professional growth.

 • Develop a college-level resume.
-Schedule a meeting with a Center career specialist or student career advisor (SCA) to get started.
+Schedule a meeting with a career coach or Student Career Advisor (SCA) to get started.

 • Log in to the Career Pathfinder and complete the different assessments to learn more about your values, strengths and career interests.

-• Check out WhitLife to learn about and join campus organizations and student clubs or find opportunities to volunteer locally.
+• Check out WhitLife to learn about and join campus organizations and student clubs and to find opportunities to volunteer locally.

 Reflection Questions: